rastogitanuj/muse/README.md

 note: Do not share your OpenAI API key with anyone!
 It should remain a secret.

-3. Add alias in your shell startup script:
+3. Add alias in your shell startup script (.bashrc/.zshrc or the equivalent shell script for your system):

 alias muse="python -W ignore <location-to-muse-dir>/muse.py"
 alias musex="python -W ignore <location-to-muse-dir>/muse.py -model gpt-4-0613"